|

 Reader's Guide to The Mountain Men of the American West

 Where to begin?
 Many books, many choices.
 For a readable and short introduction try Give Your Heart to the Hawks by Winfred Blevins.
-For detailed histories try A Life Wild and Perilous by Robert M. Utley or the classic history Across the Wide Missouri by Bernard DeVoto.
-Or try some of the best biographies, such as Westering Man The Life of Joseph Walker by Bil Gilbert and Jedediah Smith and the Opening of the West by Dale L. Morgan.
-For adventures or "camp fire tales" try the personal journals and narratives written by some of the mountain men themselves.
+The personal journals and narratives written by the mountain men are good, such as Osborne Russell's Journal of a Trapper, Lewis Garrard's Wah-To-Yah and the Taos Trail, and the fictionalized Life in the Far West by George Frederick Ruxton.
+For detailed histories try A Life Wild and Perilous by Robert M. Utley or, best of all, the classic history Across the Wide Missouri by Bernard DeVoto.
+Try some of the best biographies, such as Westering Man The Life of Joseph Walker by Bill Gilbert, or Jedediah Smith and the Opening of the West by Dale L. Morgan.

 Contents